XxMrNobodyxX/CipherSweep/README.md

-# SSL Cipher TLS and Cipher Scanner
+# TLS and Cipher Scanner

 A tool to scan web applications for SSL/TLS cipher strength using and output to a table or CSV file.